 Joy Wallet is advertiser-supported: we may earn compensation from the products and offers mentioned in this article.
 However, any expressed opinions are our own and aren't influenced by compensation.
 To read our full disclosure, click here.

 Cryptocurrency has been making waves in the news lately, particularly after all of the commotion with GameStop and Robinhood.
 You’ve likely heard of the most popular form of cryptocurrency, Bitcoin (BTC), and may be wondering if there are any other types of decentralized digital currency worth exploring.
 One notable competitor you should know about — Ethereum — is considered a popular competitor to Bitcoin.

 What is Ethereum, should you buy it, and how does it work?
 I’ll walk you through the ins and outs of cryptocurrency and explain the role Ethereum plays in this guide.

 Before I can dive into breaking down Ethereum, you’ll need to know some general points about cryptocurrency.
 Cryptocurrency is a digital currency that is decentralized and secured online by cryptography.
-This virtual currency is also referred to as “cryptos” which can be exchanged online for services or goods.
-Transactions are tracked through online ledgers like blockchain, which is commonly used for most Bitcoin activity.
+This virtual currency is also referred to as “crypto,” which can be exchanged online for services or goods.
+Transactions are tracked through online ledgers on the blockchain, which is commonly used to track Bitcoin activity.
 New transactions create new blocks, which offer transparency to all users across the blockchain platform.

 One of the main appeals of cryptocurrency is its enhanced security.
 In addition, cryptocurrency generally exists outside the parameters of government controls, which can be especially appealing to some investors.